eternalai-org/dAgent-contracts/README.md

       - [Deploy to a Specific Network](#deploy-to-a-specific-network)
       - [Example: Deploy to Arbitrum Mainnet](#example-deploy-to-arbitrum-mainnet)

-## Overview

-The Dagent platform utilizes decentralized smart contracts to establish a scalable and robust AI network on the blockchain.
-This repository contains all necessary smart contracts for deploying and interacting with the Dagent platform.

 ## Contracts Overview

-- **SystemPromptManager**: Manages agents as ERC721 NFTs.
-Each agent has a system prompt and a mission, used to clarify context before forwarding user chat prompts to the HybridModel.
+- **SystemPromptManager**: Manages dAgents as ERC721 NFTs.
+Each dAgent has a system prompt and a mission, used to clarify context before forwarding user chat prompts to the HybridModel.
 - **ModelCollection**: The collection of AI models.
 - **HybridModel**: Represents the AI model, receiving requests from SystemPromptManager or EOAs and forwarding them to the WorkerHub.
 - **WorkerHub**: Processes chat prompts (inference) via the AI network maintained by Workers.